bmulim/jm-bmstudiofitness/README.md

 // All administrative actions are protected export async function requireAdmin() {
   const user = await getCurrentUser();

   if (!user) {
     throw new Error("User not authenticated");
   }

   if (user.role !== "admin") {
+    throw new Error(
-    throw new Error("Access denied.
-Only administrators can perform this action.");
+      "Access denied.
+Only administrators can perform this action.", );
   }

   return user;
 }